• Facebook

 With this law, the court can allocate time and custody of the child among all of the legal parents.
 As always, what is in the best interests of the child is what controls the court’s decisions.
 This is the same for child support.
 In the end, Governor Brown acknowledged that in some situations, a child can benefit from having the care and support of three or even four parents.
 This is a major departure from previous laws which only allowed each child to have two legal parents.
 Now, there are more people who will have standing in family law proceedings in regards to certain children.

 If you are interested in petitioning for parentage of a child, or are dealing with other family law issues, having a knowledgeable, experienced family law attorney by your side can prove to be invaluable.
 If you have any questions about your divorce or custody issues, please contact our California Certified Family Law Specialists (as certified by the State Bar of California Board of Legal Specialization).
-Lonich Patton Ehrlich Policastri’s attorneys have decades of experience handling complex family law proceedings and are happy to offer you a free half-hour consultation.
+Lonich Patton Erlich Policastri’s attorneys have decades of experience handling complex family law proceedings and are happy to offer you a free half-hour consultation.

 Please remember that each individual situation is unique and results discussed in this post are not a guarantee of future results.
 While this post may include legal issues, it is not legal advice.
 Use of this site does not create an attorney-client relationship.